apache/dolphinscheduler/docs/docs/en/guide/parameter/context.md

 Upstream parameter will be override when defining parameter with the same name in downstream node.

+> Note:
+>
+> 1. Parameter passing behavior has changed in version 3.3.x**
+>    In older version before 3.2.2, downstream node B could obtain the out type output X of upstream node A without configuring an IN type local variable X.
+>    In the new version after 3.3.0, the logic for obtaining local variables has been modified: downstream node B can only use the out type output X of upstream node A if it has configured an IN type local variable X.
+>    See the Node_B and Node_mysql examples below for details.
+>
-> Note: If there are no dependencies between nodes, local parameters cannot be passed upstream.
+> 2. If there are no dependencies between nodes, local parameters cannot be passed upstream.

 ### Example